Power & Electric Wheelchairs

 How Much is a Hoveround?

 Our current lineup of Hoveround electric wheelchairs run from $2,595 to $4,395 and up depending on which model and accessories you choose.
-However 9 out of 10 people get their Hoveround power chair for little to nothing.
+However 9 out of 10 people get their Hoveround power wheelchair for little to nothing.
 Insurance coverage and out-of-pocket expenses for a power wheelchair depends on medical necessity as determined by your insurer and requires a valid doctor’s prescription.